 Junior high or middle school history teachers instruct different groups of students from grades 6 through 8.
 The courses are usually specialized, focusing on topics in world history, American history and civics.
 A bachelor's degree is required to teach history at this educational level, in addition to the successful completion of a teacher education program.
 State education boards also require junior high and middle school history teachers to receive a teaching license, which includes passing a subject-specific certification exam.

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for junior high school history teachers are expected to increase by 6% from 2014 to 2024, which is on par with the national average for all jobs.
-The BLS also reports that junior high history teachers earned a median annual salary of $55,860 in May 2015.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for junior high school history teachers are expected to increase by 3% from 2018 to 2028, which is slower than the national average for all jobs.
+The BLS also reports that junior high history teachers earned a median annual salary of $58,600 in May 2018.